ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   authority
-    Console's authority to issue operator commands.
+    The console's authority to issue operator commands.

+    :literal:`master` \- Full authority to issue all commands.

+    :literal:`all` \- Authority to issue all commands except those requiring master authority.

+    :literal:`info` \- Authority to issue information\-only commands.

+    :literal:`cons` \- Authority to issue console\-related commands.

+    :literal:`io` \- Authority to issue I/O\-related commands.

+    :literal:`sys` \- Authority to issue system\-related commands.

-    :literal:`delete` will remove the field from the profile.
+    :literal:`delete` \- Removes this field from the profile.

     This option is mutually exclusive with :literal:`delete`.